Mark Messier: New York Rangers (1991–1997)

 In his first season with the Rangers, Messier won his second Hart Trophy and guided the Rangers to the best record in the NHL.
 However, they were ousted in six games in the second round of the playoffs by the eventual champions Pittsburgh Penguins.

-In 1992–93, the Rangers missed the playoffs, and was the first time in Messier's career that he did not play in the postseason.
+In 1992–93, the Rangers missed the playoffs; it was the first time in Messier's career that he did not play in the postseason.
 After the season, Mike Keenan was hired as head coach.

+1993–94 season

-In the 1993–94 NHL season, the Rangers rebounded to once again finish first overall, and this time were expected to win the Cup.
+In the 1993–94 NHL season, the Rangers rebounded to once again finish first overall and this time were expected to win the Cup.
 After easily ousting the Islanders and Capitals in the first two rounds, the Rangers' road to the Cup would get a lot harder.

-Down 3–2 and 2–0 in game 6 of the 1994 Eastern Conference Finals against the rival New Jersey Devils, Messier confronted the New York media and publicly guaranteed a game 6 victory.
-With fans and players on both sides reading the news headline, it then became a feat comparable to Babe Ruth's called shot and Joe Namath's Super Bowl III guarantee, and he backed it up by scoring a natural hat trick in the third period on an empty net goal with ESPN play-by-play commentator Gary Thorne boasting, "Do you believe it?
+Down 3–2 in the series before game six of the 1994 Eastern Conference Final against the rival New Jersey Devils, Messier confronted the New York media and publicly guaranteed a game six victory.
+With fans and players on both sides reading the news headline, it then became a feat comparable to Babe Ruth's called shot and Joe Namath's Super Bowl III guarantee and he backed it up by scoring a natural hat trick in the third period on an empty net goal with ESPN play-by-play commentator Gary Thorne boasting, "Do you believe it?
 Do you believe it?
 He said we will win game six and he has just picked up the hat trick!"
 It helped the Rangers erase a 2–0 deficit to win 4–2.
 The Rangers went on to win the series in a thrilling seventh game double overtime nailbiter.

-In the Stanley Cup Finals, Messier scored the Stanley Cup-winning goal in game 7 at Madison Square Garden, giving the Rangers their first Stanley Cup in 54 years.
-He became the first (and to this date, the only) player to captain two teams to the Stanley Cup, something his former teammate Wayne Gretzky could not do the year before, and provided two of the most memorable images of that Stanley Cup Finals.
+In the Stanley Cup Final, Messier scored the Stanley Cup-winning goal in game seven at Madison Square Garden, giving the Rangers their first Stanley Cup in 54 years.
+He became the first (and to this date, the only) player to captain two teams to the Stanley Cup, something his former teammate Wayne Gretzky could not do the year before and provided two of the most memorable images of that Stanley Cup Final.
 First, when the buzzer sounded he was jumping up and down with overwhelming emotion as ticker tape fell; fireworks burst and fans and teammates celebrated.
 The other, which would become an iconic image to the Rangers and their fans, taken by George Kalinsky, photographer at Madison Square Garden, showing incredible emotion as he accepted the Stanley Cup from NHL Commissioner Gary Bettman.
 Finally, during the ticker-tape parade celebrating the Rangers' win, Rudy Giuliani, witnessing his first New York sports team championship victory just five months after becoming mayor, dubbed Messier "Mr. June," conjuring Reggie Jackson's "Mr. October" nickname.